cossacklabs/acra-censor-demo/README.md

 2. Now let's run SQL injection.
 Try to login any name and password `' or 1='1`.

-This will construct SQL query to database: `SELECT * FROM accounts WHERE username='' AND password='' or 1='1'` which is infected with malicious instruction.
+This will construct SQL query to database: `SELECT * FROM accounts WHERE username='' AND password='' or 1='1'` which contains a typical SQL injection.

 <img src="images/image_6.png" width="700">

-## How to prevent SQL injections
+## How AcraCensor prevents SQL injections

 1. Now let's tune AcraCensor to prevent this injection.